Techtonica/curriculum/application workshops/workshop-2.md

 JavaScript
-- Look over the JavaScript I slides linked above.
+- Sign in to your CodePen account and start a new pen.
+Title it, "Workshop 2—My Name—Full Date" (for example, "Workshop 2—Jane Doe—10/23/2019").
+Delete the existing code in the boxes.
+- Feel free to look through the JavaScript I slides linked above or to use Google to move quickly through the other steps.
+There's not a lot of time, so try to stick to accomplishing what's in here for now.
-- Make a JavaScript list of products to sell.
+- Make a JavaScript (NOT HTML) list of products to sell.
 - Figure out how to display a random item from your list on the page (alongside/as part of HTML).
 - Display the last item from your list on the page.
 - Display all the list items longer than three letters.